 When you’re out on a long-distance hike, it’s important to plan for zero days, everyone eventually needs a break to get washed up, clean clothing, and refill food and fuel for the next leg of their hike.

 Zero days are important for overall body recovery and recuperation from the work and beatings they have taken.
 For many, they will need more zeros, especially in the beginning as their bodies adjust to the ongoing work and effort.

 So now that you get what they are in a very basic way let’s jump into why they are important for a thru-hike and what benefits they can provide you as you plan them.

-Zero days are a way to allow you to decompress and not think about miles needed for a given day and provide you a break from trail life itself.
+Zero days are a way to allow you to decompress and not think about the miles needed for a given day and provide you with a break from trail life itself.

 Everyone needs to take a zero every once in a while, and sometimes, it is all you need to convince yourself to keep going.

 Unfortunately, many on a thru-hike will get focused on the end completion and sometimes forget to enjoy the times in between, like taking that side trail for a view or having a pizza in town with the tramily.

 The Perks of Town vs Trail Zero Days

 While most will envision a zero-day in a trail town some of the best zeros can occur while actually out on the trail itself, finding one of those amazing views where you choose to engage in life itself over a bustling town can be life-inspiring!